konung-nvkz/konung-nvkz/README.md

 # konung-nvkz

-## Welcome to my personal GitHub page👋
+## Welcome to my personal GitHub page

 A long time ago in a galaxy far, far away...

 To cut a long story short.
 My name is Egor Kiprin, and I'm a developer with a passion for learning and creating web applications.
-Let's get acquainted.
+Let's get acquainted 👋.

 I will not overload you with fun facts about by bio.
 I have a background in teaching and supply chain, but have transitioned to web development and am currently focused on expanding my skills in HTML, CSS, JavaScript, and React.js.
 I always liked to learn how things work.